Prodigy-Hacking/ProdigyMathGameHacking/HowToHack.md

 1) Convert this to a bookmarklet: `with(console){log=dir=clear=()=>{}}` (Remember, it’s the bookmarklet.)

-Make a bookmark, and copy paste the javascript into the "URL" field.
-Now press the bookmarklet to run the code.
-You should now be able to open console.
+Make a bookmarklet, and then click it to run the Javascript within.
+Doing this should allow you to open the Developer Console.

 2) Second script: `{Boot}`